elreplicante/html5-apis/README.md

 html5-apis
 ==========

-a collection of hacks on html5 apis
+A collection of hacks around HTML5 apis